 DMW management.
-All DMWs are managed by us with the same standards and use our proprietary technology including logistics, supply chain and inventory management.
+We operate the DMWs with the same standard and through our proprietary technology including logistics, supply chain and inventory management.
 The centralization of technologies ensures that our operations across different locations meet the same high standard.
 The key technology in our DMWs lies in the physical design and layout of different temperature zones.
 We also utilize IoT technologies to monitor inventory status, control temperature, prepare goods for packaging, and ensure site security with multiple measures including facial recognition in our DMWs.
-Finally, we combine IoT data and AI analytics to help each DMW to customize its product offerings, replenish its inventory, optimize planning of personnel, and assign delivery tasks to delivery riders.
+Finally, we combine IoT data and AI analytics to enable each DMW to customize its product offerings, replenish its inventory, optimize planning of personnel, and assign delivery tasks to delivery riders.
+Equipped with our technological infrastructure and operational system, a small number of DMWs are managed by our third-party partner managers, who oversee the day-to-day on-site operation of these DMWs and adhere to the same standard applicable to our self-managed DMWs.